 The Last Express

-A Hitchcockian thriller set aboard the Orient Express on the eve of World War I, Jordan and Smoking Car Productions’ cult-classic 1997 real-time-rewinding adventure game The Last Express has now arrived on iOS.
+A Hitchcockian thriller set aboard the Orient Express on the eve of World War I, Jordan and Smoking Car Productions’ cult-classic 1997 real-time-rewinding adventure game The Last Express has now arrived on mobile devices.

 About The Last Express

 The Last Express never made the jump to next-gen videogame consoles like its predecessor, Prince of Persia — but though its 1990s PC graphics and technology may be antiquated, its story, characters, and design have stood the test of time and have won the loyalty of an exceptionally passionate and committed fan base.
 The Last Express is different from any other game I’ve done.
 It’s an achievement I’m especially proud of, and one that’s close to my heart.